Summary

-I profited handsomely when the market overreacted to the troubles Norwegian Cruise Line Holdings (NYSE:NYSE:NCLH) was going through.
+I profited handsomely when the market overreacted to the troubles Norwegian Cruise Line Holdings (NYSE:NYSE:NYSE:NCLH) was going through.
 Specifically, I bought in March of 2020 during the early, terrifying stages of this pandemic you may remember called “Covid.”
 My reason for going long the stock at that time was that the market had become irrationally pessimistic.
 Thirteen months later, I determined that excessive optimism had been replaced by excessive optimism, so I “disembarked” from the shares.
 The problem I saw in April of 2021 is that the market was pricing the shares as though the business had returned to normal.
 It certainly had not, so I took my leave of the investment.
 My timing was good enough, because the stock spent the remainder of the year grinding ever lower.

 In February of this year, I looked at the stock again and determined that it wasn’t yet a buy, in spite of the much lower price.
 For those who insisted on going long, I recommended call options.
 In April of this year, I made what I now consider to be an embarrassingly tautological argument, namely that Norwegian Cruise Lines is a permanently changed business, so any comparisons to prior periods should be treated with a healthy dose of skepticism.
 A better and more humble man than me would just let this track record speak for itself.
 I’m not that man, though.
 I’m a sometimes boorish braggart and for that reason I want to point out that I’ve successfully surfed the waves of excessive pessimism and excessive optimism here.
 The shares have fallen recently in price, yet again, so it’s time to review the name in order to see if it makes sense to buy back in.

 I’m going to go in a slightly different direction, this time, though.
 I, and I’m sure all of you, have limited capital to invest in the cruise line industry.
-Given that investing is a relativistic game, and that we’re always searching for the best risk adjusted returns, I’m going to try to decide which of Norwegian Cruise Line Holdings and Carnival Corporation (NYSE:NYSE:CCL) are the better risk adjusted investment at the moment.
+Given that investing is a relativistic game, and that we’re always searching for the best risk adjusted returns, I’m going to try to decide which of Norwegian Cruise Line Holdings and Carnival Corporation (NYSE:NYSE:NYSE:CCL) are the better risk adjusted investment at the moment.
 I'm very open to the possibility that neither stock is worth buying at the moment, but investing is an innately relativistic game, and thus I need to compare X to Y here.

 Welcome to the thesis statement portion of the article.
 This is where I offer you the "gist" of my thinking in case you couldn't be bothered to read the title or the bullet points above.
 In my view, it's a bit eccentric to ignore titles and bullet points and land 390 words into the article and expect a summary of my findings, but I'm not going to judge, and it's a free country.
 I'm of the view that Carnival Cruise Lines is the better investment at the moment.
 The company has managed to control costs much better than Norwegian Cruise Lines has, and the shares are somewhere between 32% and 80% cheaper.
 Thus, on a risk adjusted basis, I think Carnival Cruise Lines is clearly the winner here.
 I'm a fan of preserving capital, though, and I think the absolute best risk adjusted play here is to buy the March Carnival Cruise Lines calls with a strike of $7.50.
 These give investors much of any upside we're going to get at a fraction of the downside.